 The system is driven by one mantra – creating a solution through mutual conversation and a funneled approach.
-Salespersons need to evolve into consultants and approach their with the intent to detect their pain points.
+Salespersons need to evolve into consultants and approach their clients with the intent to detect their pain points.
 The technique demands a patient and interactive approach, and entails a line of strategic open-ended questioning that increasingly becomes process-specific.
 This process is best suited for longer sales cycles that are led by senior decision-makers who are subject matter experts and can diagnose issues correctly.

 The methodology is divided into seven stages, under the umbrella of its three overall phases -building a relationship, qualifying a lead, and closing the sale.

 1. Bonding & Rapport: The relationship between the buyer and the seller anchors Sandler's selling strategy.
 The prerequisite to honest and open communication regarding the intricacies of any business is trust between the parties involved.
 Hence this stage is the start of the phase ‘building a relationship’.